How to Reduce Prostate Cancer Risk

 If Hodgkin lymphoma is found, your treatment team can prescribe chemotherapy, radiation therapy, or a combination of both.
 This is usually enough to completely cure the lymphoma.
 In more severe cases, however, a more aggressive treatment such as a bone marrow transplant might be necessary.

 If you or a loved one is battling Hodgkin lymphoma, the expert oncologists at Regional Cancer Care Associates are standing by to help.
 We are dedicated to delivering effective diagnoses and high-quality treatments, and we take a personalized approach to help each patient fight his or her disease.
-To find out more or to make an appointment, get in touch with us at our locations in Connecticut, Maryland, and New Jersey.
+To find out more or to make an appointment, get in touch with us at our locations in New Jersey, Connecticut, Massachusetts and the Washington, D.C., Area.

 Regional Cancer Care Associates is one of fewer than 200 medical practices in the country selected to participate in the Oncology Care Model (OCM); a recent Medicare initiative aimed at improving care coordination and access to and quality of care for Medicare beneficiaries undergoing chemotherapy treatment.